dimyG/jekyll-theme-chirpy/_posts/2026-04-23-on-the-formation-of-nations.md

 political organization, one of the five core characteristics.
 Yet with just one out of five, it would remain extremely fragile as an identity.

-7. The closer two identities are, the more likely it is that one will absorb the other.
+1. The closer two identities are, the more likely it is that one will absorb the other.
 A case in point is the Normans, who were ultimately absorbed into the kingdoms of France and England, despite having a highly significant political organization that endured for roughly two centuries and influenced medieval Europe, to a point that it started generating its own historical memory.
 However, 4 of the 5 characteristics were very similar to those of neighboring kingdoms.
 Once their political organization collapsed, maintaining a distinct identity became impossible.
 Language and religion have been, and remain, the dominant attributes of differentiation.

-8. Locality is subsumed within political organization.
+1. Locality is subsumed within political organization.

-9. The way of life (customs, traditions, myths, practices, music, architecture, cuisine and so on) or what we commonly refer to as shared culture, is a derivative primarily of historical memory and religion as well as political organization and language.
+1. Self-perception, and perception by others, is a product of identity differentiation and homoism (the need to belong).

-10. Self-perception, and perception by others, is a product of identity differentiation and homoism (the need to belong).
+1. Solidarity arises from shared self-perception.

-11. Solidarity arises from shared self-perception.
+1. The use of a distinct name for an identity reinforces its differentiation from others.

-12. The use of a distinct name for an identity reinforces its differentiation from others.
+1. The position of the volume occupied by an identity changes over time.
+Identities evolve.

-13. These five primary characteristics have been decisive in identity formation from the deep past to the present, though their influence may vary over time and place.
+1. These five primary characteristics have been decisive in identity formation from the deep past to the present, though their influence may vary over time and place.

 There are many historical processes that could be examined through this lens, processes that unfold over centuries,